barnesalex/YumTown/meeting_minutes/Software Engineering Team Meeting Minutes 10272017.md

 _Software Engineering Team Meeting Minutes 10/27/2017_

-Alex:
+_Alex:_

-Researched APIs, found Walmart food stuff
-Messing around with ads for both Gerbes and Aldi, can get a big JavaScript object that has prices
+ - Yesterday: Researched APIs, found Walmart food stuffMessing around with ads for both Gerbes and Aldi, can get a big JavaScript object that has prices

-Today: Architecture diagram
+ - Today: Architecture diagram
-Impediments: Architecture diagram is not defined, unsure of how things will flow
+ - Impediments: Architecture diagram is not defined, unsure of how things will flow

-John:
+_John:_

-Yesterday: Made a rough draft of flow diagram
+ - Yesterday: Made a rough draft of flow diagram
-Today: Working on UI design once
+ - Today: Working on UI design once flow diagram is completed
-Impediments:
+ - Impediments: N/A

-Stuti:
+_Stuti:_

-Yesterday: Use case description and use case diagram
+ - Yesterday: Use case description and use case diagram
-Today: Work more on researching APIs
+ - Today: Work more on researching APIs
-Impediment: Math homework
+ - Impediments: Math homework

-Andrew:
+_Andrew:_

-Yesterday:
+ - Yesterday:
+ - Today:
+ - Impediments: N/A

 How to store tags in the database
 - Tags will be classified as could have